 - For recurrent/progressive or refractory disease, at least one MIBG avid bone site.

-- For persistent disease, If a patient has only 1 or 2 MIBG avid lesions AND a Curie Score of 1-2, then biopsy confirmation of neuroblastoma and/or ganglioneuroblastoma in at least one site present at the time of enrollment (bone marrow, bone, or soft tissue) is required to be obtained at any time point prior to enrollment.
+- For persistent disease, if a patient has 3 or more MIBG avid lesions, then no biopsy is required.
+If a patients has only 1 or 2 MIBG avid bone lesion sites then biopsy confirmation of neuroblastoma or ganglioneuroblastoma in at least one MIBG avid site present at the time of enrollment is required to be obtained at any time point prior to enrollment.

-- FDG-PET avid tumors: A biopsy confirmation of neuroblastoma and/or ganglioneuroblastoma is required at any time prior to enrollment OR anatomical imaging is required at the time of enrollment consistent with a bone metastasis for at least one FDG-avid bone site.
+- For MIBG non-avid tumors, patients must have at least one FDG avid site and a biopsy confirmation of neuroblastoma and/or ganglioneuroblastoma at any time prior to enrollment from at least one FDG-avid site.

 - Any amount of neuroblastoma tumor cells in the bone marrow done at the time of study enrollment based on routine morphology with or without immunocytochemistry in at least one sample from bilateral aspirates and biopsies.